wavefrontHQ/docs/pages/doc/csp_area_differences.md

 ### Users, Roles and Group Management

-Most of the user and account management tasks done in the Operations for Applications UI for original subscriptions, are done in the VMware Cloud Services for onboarded subscriptions.
+Most of the user and account management tasks done in the Operations for Applications UI for original subscriptions, are done in the VMware Cloud Services for VMware Cloud services subscriptions.
 For example, the tasks related to user, roles and groups management:

   * Invite new users
   * Assign permissions